 But the second time was different.

-By then, I didn’t feel compelled to talk to everyone about it because now I knew that abortion is already familiar for a vast number of us, and I didn’t need the same kind of support to figure out what to do.
-I knew the timeframe in which I needed to act to make it as easy as possible.
+By then, I didn’t feel compelled to talk to everyone about it because I already knew that abortion is familiar for a vast number of us, and I didn’t need the same kind of support to figure out what to do.
+I knew the time frame in which I needed to act to make it as easy as possible.
 I knew the questions to ask.
 I knew what to expect.
 I knew how to prepare.

 And I knew where to go.